 Sprinkle on top of the pie.

-Bake at 375 for 45-50 minutes until puffed and brown, but check it after thirty and if the coconut looks like it might burn cover it with foil for the remainder of the cooking time.
+Bake at 375 for 45-50 minutes until puffed and brown.
+But check it after 30 minutes and if the coconut looks like it might burn, cover it with aluminum foil for the remainder of the cooking time.